ordina-jworks/ordina-jworks.github.io/_posts/2017-12-03-XPDays-Benelux-2017.md

 [Remi-Armand Collaris](https://twitter.com/racollaris){:target="_blank"} is a team and organisation coach who uses Agile, Scrum and LEAN ideas to find new ways to help people both within teams as well as among teams communicate and collaborate better.<br><br>
 [Linda Dorlandt](https://twitter.com/lindadanst){:target="_blank"} is a mentor in change processes that help teams collaborate and reach a common goal.
 In order to do this, she uses and teaches methods for coaching, project management and process management.

+The session by Remi-Armand and Linda started with two exercises.
+For the first exercise, we had to pair with one of our neighbors where one of us was the coach and the other the coachee.
+The coachee had to open up about an issue they're facing that they cannot solve by themselves and the coach had to try to resolve it by suggesting solutions.
+After a few minutes, we had to switch roles.
+Both people then had to show to the group whether they felt better about the problem or not.
+The second exercise dealt with the same problem, but instead of immediately trying to suggest solutions, the coach asked questions to get to the bottom of the issue and figure out the goal of the coachee.
+Again, both people had to indicate how they felt about their problem, if the feeling was better, worse, or stayed the same.
+The goal of these exercises was to show that trying to push someone towards a solution for their problem isn't the best way to handle the situation since there will always be a 'but'.
+Asking questions and trying to get the person to thoroughly think about their situation and problem will help them reach a solution themselves that they understand and accept.

+As an example of someone trying to actively deal with resistance, they showed the YouTube video called ['It's Not About the Nail'](https://www.youtube.com/watch?v=-4EDhdAHrOg).
+The conclusion is easy and was mentioned in the paragraph above.
+Pushing someone towards a solution they don't see fit will not give you the outcome you hope for.

+Remi-Armand and Linda discussed a series of steps that will help facilitate the conversation with a person that has a problem and is unable to come to a solution by themselves.
+* First step: Make a **connection**.
+Acknowledge the person's issue and make them feel comfortable opening up to you.
+* Second step: "What is bothering you?"
+Try to figure out what the actual root cause is of their issue.
+Get to the bottom of it and **focus** the complaints.
+* Third step: "What do you think will help you?"
+Guide the person towards a **change in language**.
+It's important they can see that a change in the situation is actually possible.
+* Fourth step: "When?"
+Create concrete **plans** for change.
+Don't postpone taking action.
+Plan it and make it happen.

+More information can be found on the Dutch website [Praktisch op weg naar Teamresultaat](http://www.praktischopweg.nl/).

 ### Motivate Your Team with Gamification - Jean-Jacques Courtens